XynoCrest/CalliaAI/README.md

    ```
 5. &nbsp;**Install MPV**
    - Download and Install [MPV](https://mpv.io/)
-   - Add the folder containing `mpv.exe` to your PATH envionment variable
+   - Add the folder containing `mpv.exe` to your PATH environment variable.
-   - MPV is required to play the stream output audio
+   - MPV is required to play the stream output audio.
 <br>

 ## 🔑 API Keys